-We are studying the use of machine learning to improve the MeSH heading assignment to MED-LINE records performed by MTI.
-While comparing and selecting indexing methods is manageable with a limited number of MeSH headings, a large number of them makes automation of this selection desirable.
+We are studying the use of machine learning, to improve the MeSH heading assignment to MEDLINE citations performed by MTI.
+While comparing and selecting indexing methods is manageable with a limited number of MeSH headings, a large number of them make automation of this selection desirable.